gregorwolf/SAP-NPM-API-collection/apis/hana-client/README.md

   console.log('Disconnected');
 });
 ```

-##Direct Statement Execution
+## Direct Statement Execution

 Direct statement execution is the simplest way to execute SQL statements.
 The
 inputs are the SQL command to be executed, and an optional array of positional
 arguments.
 The result is returned using callbacks.
 The type of returned result
 depends on the kind of statement.

-####DDL Statement
+### DDL Statement

-In the case of a successful DDL Statement nothing is returned.
+In the case of a successful DDL Statement, nothing is returned.

 ```js
 conn.exec('CREATE TABLE Test (id INTEGER PRIMARY KEY, msg VARCHAR(128))', function (err, result) {